MuffinTastic/wowanothervoxlap/README.md

 ## License

-MIT unless otherwise stated. (for example, in the included boost library... which I don't actually remember if I ever used or not...)
+MIT unless otherwise stated.
 For more detail refer to the LICENSE file.